* ICSID says Ecuador expropriated Occidental's oil block

 The ruling said that Ecuador's seizure of an oil block operated by Occidental was "tantamount to expropriation".

-Ecuador's leftist President Rafael Correa said that the Andean country would appeal the decision.
+Ecuador's leftist President Rafael Correa, who took office in 2007, said the country would appeal the decision.

 "We'll ask for it to be declared null and void.
 We're used to confronting these abuses, these obstacles, and we'll continue defending the integrity of the country," Correa told reporters.

-Ecuador's attorney general Diego Garcia said earlier this week that Occidental was seeking nearly $3.4 billion in damages from the OPEC-member country.
+Ecuador's Attorney General Diego Garcia said this week that Occidental was seeking nearly $3.4 billion in damages from the OPEC-member country.
 He said Ecuador was only willing to pay up to $417 million to Occidental.

-Before having its contract terminated, Occidental was Ecuador's largest oil investor, extracting around 100,000 barrels of oil per day.
-The company's operations are now controlled by state-run company Petroamazonas.
+At the time, Occidental was Ecuador's largest oil investor, extracting around 100,000 barrels of oil per day.
+The company's operations are now controlled by state-run Petroamazonas.